-The Fund distributes to shareholders virtually all of its net income (interest and dividends, less expenses) as well as any net short-term or long-term capital gains realized from the sale of its holdings.
+The Fund distributes to shareholders virtually all of its net income (interest less expenses) as well as any net short-term or long-term capital gains realized from the sale of its holdings.
 From time to time, the Fund may also make distributions that are treated as a return of capital.
-Income dividends generally are distributed quarterly in March, June, September, and December; capital gains distributions, if any, generally occur annually in December.
-In addition, the Fund may occasionally make a supplemental distribution at some other time during the year.
+The Fund can declare and distribute income dividends quarterly in March, June, September, and December.
+The Fund may make a supplemental distribution at some other time during the year.
+However, the special tax treatment applicable to the Fund's portfolio of inflation-indexed bonds increases the Fund's risk of overdistributing income and paying a return of capital for a year.
+To minimize this overdistribution risk, the Fund may determine to pay distributions less frequently than quarterly in a year, and in some years, the Fund may not pay any income dividend.
+Capital gains distributions, if any, generally occur annually in December.